 When the date was about a month away, my wife reminded me of our upcoming Broadway arrangements.
 I literally gasped in delight.
 I had almost forgotten.
 I started counting down the days.

-One decision I made early on Hamilton’s popularity was that I wouldn’t listen to any of the soundtrack until I saw the play.
-This seemed for a long time like a particularly huge sacrifice: Acclaim for the play and its soundtrack mounted.
-Millions, even those who could never dream of seeing the play, could experience the magic aurally.
+My vow not to listen to the soundtrack in advance seemed for a long time like a particularly huge sacrifice: Acclaim for the play and its soundtrack mounted.
+Millions, even those who could never dream of seeing it live, could experience the magic aurally.
 They could learn every lyric.
-They could know the play that I’d dreamed of for years inside and out while I sat out and wait.
+They could know the play that I’d dreamed of for years inside and out while I sat and waited.
 But I felt strongly that I wanted nothing spoiled or sullied for when I eventually saw the play.

 With a new job and a long commute, I decided to get the audiobook version, but had to do a double take on the listening time.
 Thirty six hours!?
 Even if I listened every day for an hour and a half, I wouldn’t finish in time for the musical.